 Reference librarians are specialists in the field of information retrieval.
 Generally they have a Masters degree in library and information science, and many have other graduate degrees as well.
 They are available at reference desks, via e-mail, chat, and on the phone to help you find the information you are looking for.

 Each item in a library collection is classified in a subject area by assigning it a call number.
 These call numbers are placed on the spine of the book or bound journal.
 These books or bound journals are shelved by these call numbers in the stacks.
 The call numbers are entered in the records in the Cornell Library Catalog so you can locate the book on the shelf.
-At Cornell we use Library of Congress call numbers, a combination of letters and numbers (e.g., PQ 1756 .I15 1990).
+At Cornell we use Library of Congress Classification for our call numbers, a combination of letters and numbers (e.g., PQ 1756 .I15 1990).

 Card catalogs are pieces of furniture containing drawers filled with cards that provide information about materials in the collection.
 At Cornell, card catalogs have been replaced by the online Catalog (below).

 Cornell has an online catalog of the library's holdings and resources.
-This is sometimes referred to as the new catalog or Blacklight catalog.
+This is sometimes referred to as the new catalog.
 These catalogs contain the same set of records for the books, serials, media, manuscripts and many the other items in the collections of the Cornell University Library.
 Another, much larger catalog, WorldCat, contains the holdings of other libraries around the U.S. and the world in addition to Cornell's holdings.

 A term used in catalogs, thesauruses, reference books, and indexes to lead you from one form of entry to another (e.g., American poets see Poets--American).